-- Executive Appeal Committee shall be the responsibility of the ASAA.
-Each party appearing before an Executive Appeal Committee shall be responsible for its own costs regardless of the decision of the Executive Appeal Committee. - 13.
-A conflict of interest is any situation in which the private interest of an individual member may interfere with his/her responsibility to carry out his/her duties in an official capacity with objectivity and integrity.
+- L. With the exception of the fee as set out herein and paid by the applicant for a special conference call meeting, the administrative costs of the Executive Appeal Committee shall be the responsibility of the ASAA.
+Each party appearing before an Executive Appeal Committee shall be responsible for its own costs regardless of the decision of the Executive Appeal Committee. - M. A conflict of interest is any situation in which the private interest of an individual member may interfere with his/her responsibility to carry out his/her duties in an official capacity with objectivity and integrity.
 Such situations may involve the individual directly or indirectly through a family member, business partner or involvement with the ASAA or the applicant.
 Executive Appeal Committee members must disclose any potential conflict of interest situation to the Executive Director or Chair at the earliest opportunity and in any case, prior to the participation in any Executive Appeal Committee discussions.
-Any Executive Appeal Committee member who is in conflict of interest shall not participate in the appeal and may be replaced by another person who is not in a conflict of interest. - 14.
-Within 15 clear days of hearing the appeal, the Executive Appeal Committee shall issue a written decision detailing its reasons.
-A copy of the written decision shall be sent by ordinary mail to the applicant member at the address for service of the applicant member provided in the Notice of Appeal and to the secretary of the zone in which the matter originated. - 15.
-Upon request by the applicant member, the Executive Appeal Committee may communicate the decision to the applicant or another party by telephone, email or fax. - 16.
-The decision of the Executive Appeal Committee shall be final.
+Any Executive Appeal Committee member who is in conflict of interest shall not participate in the appeal and may be replaced by another person who is not in a conflict of interest. - N. Within 15 clear days of hearing the appeal, the Executive Appeal Committee shall issue a written decision detailing its reasons.
+A copy of the written decision shall be sent by ordinary mail to the applicant member at the address for service of the applicant member provided in the Notice of Appeal and to the secretary of the Zone in which the matter originated. - O. Upon request by the applicant member, the Executive Appeal Committee may communicate the decision to the applicant or another party by telephone, email or fax. - P. The decision of the Executive Appeal Committee shall be final.